algorand/go-algorand/.github/ISSUE_TEMPLATE/bug_report.md

 * Software version: `algod -v`
 * Node status if applicable: `goal node status`
 * Operating System details.
-* In many cases log files and cadaver files are also useful to include, since these files may be large an Algorand developer may request them later.
+* In many cases log files and cadaver files are also useful to include.
+Since these files may be large, an Algorand developer may request them later.
+These files may include public addresses that you're participating with.
+If that is a concern please be sure to scrub that data.

 ### Steps to reproduce
 Tell us how to reproduce this issue.